iulianraduat/find-unused-exports/README.md

 ### Included/Excluded files

+By default are matched only .js, .jsx, .ts and .tsx files.
+The .js and .jsx are included in pattern only if compilerOptions.allowJs from tsconfig.json is true or the project is in javascript.

-If there is no defined exclude then the default exclude globs are used:
+If there are no defined exclude then the default exclude globs are used:

 - node_modules/\*\*/\*
 - bower_components/\*\*/\*
 - jspm_packages/\*\*/\*

-If there is no defined files nor include globs, then the following exclude globs are added:
+If there are no defined files nor include globs, then the following exclude globs are added:

 - \*\*/node_modules/\*\*/\*
 - \*\*/\*.d.ts

-If you want to include/exclude some files (like storybook's .stories.ts files or .svelte files), you can:
+If you want to include/exclude other files than the default (like storybook's .stories.ts files or .svelte files), you can:

 - add a section called findUnusedExports in package.json